 Hebrew knowledge is helpful but no prior knowledge or Hebrew language skills are required.
 The texts are read in English, if they are available in translation.

 To apply for this course, you need basic computer skills and knowledge of how to use the digital platform Zoom.
-The school offers Zoom manuals and a training opportunity before the start of the course.

 Course material